fidashn/virtual-bank-app/README.md

-# Virtual Banking Website Service.
+# AppleSeeds Bootcamp Mid-Project:
-## This is a project that contains ReactJs as the platform, firebase solution as a `user-info` tracking.
+## This is a project of Virtual Banking Website Service. that contains ReactJs as the platform, firebase solution as a `user-info` tracking.